smart-data-lake/smart-data-lake/blog/2024-12-12-SDL_databricks/2024-12-12-Databricks.md

       - Now click on `Run All` and use the Cluster created above.
       - The next cells in the notebook should run correctly.
 Maven will create the `getting-started-with-dependencies.jar` in the volume.
       - Then the Cell below `Convert the HOCON Config Files to Scala Classes` will fail with the message `error: object smartdatalake is not a member of package io`.
-      This is because the Cluster does not yet have access to the SDLB Jar-File created...
+      This is because the Cluster does not yet have access to the SDLB Jar-File...

 5. **Install getting-started-with-dependencies.jar**
       - Back on the `Compute` page, select your cluster and edit it.
 Under `Libraries`, select `Install new`, then choose `getting-started-with-dependencies.jar` in the `getting-started` volume.
       - `Restart` the Cluster so that the new Library gets imported.
-      - Now, the next cell in the notebook should `Run`.
+      - Now, the next cell in the notebook should run succesfully.
       - The final 2 cells are still not working, because there is no data to display yet.

 6. **Run getting-started as a Databricks Job** \